|Overview |Enrolling |Responsibility & Rights |Academic Policies |Academic Programs |Opportunities |Support & Services|

 Landscape Architecture and Horticulture Student Association

-A chapter of the American Society of Landscape Architects (ASLA), this organization holds annual fundraising events, such as plant sales, and sponsors a student-mentoring program.
+This organization, which incorporates a Pennsylvania/Delaware Student Chapter of the American Society of Landscape Architects (ASLA), holds annual fundraising events, such as plant sales, and sponsors a student-mentoring program.

 In addition, all Ambler College students may participate in the student organizations listed in the Ambler Campus section of this Bulletin.